swri-robotics/ConnTact/ReadMe.md

   The SpiralSearch example follows the steps laid out in **2** very closely; however, there are a few items not discussed above which we have built into ConnTact.
   - There is one required transition for all ConnTask state machines, shown below.
 This is a _reflexive_ transition; that is, it leads from any state back to the same state.
 This permits every loop cycle to end by returning a trigger.
 This reflexive trigger also activates the current ConnStep's `execute` code through the `run_step_actions` callback, creating the motion behavior commanded.
 Don't leave this out!
     `{'trigger':RUN_LOOP_TRIGGER          , 'source':'*'                 , 'dest':None, 'after': 'run_step_actions'}`
   - ConnTact is currently equipped with a safety retraction feature.
-This feature protects the robot and workcell from damage from unexpected robot motion or runaway feedback oscillation, with which our robot has had problems.
+This feature protects the robot and workcell from damage from unexpected robot motion or runaway feedback oscillation, which is always a danger when running a robot with realtime control rather than planned paths.
 If forces rise above a specified level for a specified time, the state machine receives a `SAFETY_RETRACTION_TRIGGER` which cancels the current task and moves to a `SAFETY_RETRACT_STATE` where the robot complies gently with the environment and tries to pull up and away from the surface.
 This transition, and the transition back to the start of the task, have to be included in any state machine you create in order to retain this functionality.
-See the code snippet below.
+See the "SpiralSearch example" code snippets below.
   - Conntact provides `EXIT_STATE` as an easy way to leave the command loop and return control to the user program (that which instantiated the ConnTask).
 To use this function, always define this state and a transition to it.